roman-milk/roman-milk.github.io/naughty-girl.md

  He had watched her being fucked by this greasy young guy!
 She tried to look away, only he held her chin, forcing her to look at him, while he appraised her.
 His face revealed what he thought of her.
 To him she was a dirty little slut.
 In her own head, she was exactly that.

  In self defence, her mind hid behind the persona of Barbara, the young, sexy slut.
 She desperately needed to be Barbara, the only way of escaping this sordid situation.
-Report_Story #1